The Gold To Housing Ratio As A Valuation Indicator

 6) In the event of crisis, real estate is quite overvalued, and would likely experience substantial deflation in inflation-adjusted terms as explored in the Crisis Strategy, even though the nominal prices of single family homes may set new records.

 7) In the event of crisis and over the short term, gold should strongly outperform housing.
 However, from a long term perspective - gold is highly overvalued relative to real estate.
-A return to the long-term average of the Gold to Housing ratio of 282 from the current level of 180 would mean that housing would rise in value relative to gold by about 57%.
+A return to the long-term average of the gold/housing ratio of 282 from the current level of 192 would mean that housing would rise in value relative to gold by about 47%.
 This could occur by housing increasing in value faster than gold does, or by gold falling in value, or by gold falling in value faster than housing does.
 What the ratio measures is relative valuation.

-9) Quartile analysis is a useful tool for examining the current Gold to Housing ratio of 180.
-The top quarter (approximate) is that there are ten years in which the Gold to Housing ratio was between 196% and 314% of the 180 we are currently seeing.
-In other words, roughly 25% of the time, houses were worth between two and three times as much relative to gold, than what we are currently seeing.
+9) Quartile analysis is a useful tool for examining the current gold/housing ratio of 192.
+The top quarter (approximate) is that there are ten years in which the gold/housing ratio was between 183% and 294% of the 192 we are currently seeing.
+In other words, roughly 25% of the time, houses were worth somewhere around two and three times as much more compared to gold, than what we are currently seeing.

-So, in very approximate and rounded terms and based on the preceding 41 years, about 25% of the time gold would be expected to increase in value relative to housing, roughly 50% of the time housing would gain between 0% and 100% relative to gold, and roughly 25% of the time housing would double or more in value relative to gold.
+So, in very approximate and rounded terms and based on the preceding 41 years, about 25% of the time gold would be expected to increase in value by between 0% and 100% relative to housing, roughly 50% of the time housing would gain between 0% and 100% relative to gold, and roughly 25% of the time housing would double or more in value relative to gold.